Mortgage Basics #Home Buying #Loan Types

 Depending on your risk tolerance and cash flow, you can renew your variable rate to a fixed-rate mortgage to simplify things by having a static payment and rate for the rest of your term.

-We recommend that if you’re getting close to your trigger rate or trigger point, speak to your lender proactively before they reach out to you.
+We recommend that if you’re getting close to your trigger rate or trigger point, speak to your lender proactively before they contact you.
 Planning ahead by making small changes can have a big impact overall.

 Small changes to help you get ahead of the curve: